 Gregory Moomjy

-Founder & Artistic Director
+Co Founder & Artistic Director

 In 2012, Greg earned his Bachelor of Arts in Musicology from Fordham University, followed by a Masters of Science in Journalism from The Columbia School of Journalism in 2014.
 A passionate life-long opera lover, he has spent ten years covering trends in the field for outlets such as Classical Singer and The Indie Opera Podcast.
-He has also penned articles for New Mobility, New Jersey Monthly and PC Gamer.
+He has also penned articles for New Mobility, New Jersey Monthly, HowlRound Theatre Commons, and PC Gamer.
 In 2018 Greg delivered a lecture on Wagner and Antisemitism at University of Pittsburgh’s “Revolution of Tenderness” conference.